Lexicon MPX1

 The Lexicon MPX1 was aimed at guitarists/home recording musicians, and while there are programs for guitar, it also makes an excellent all round effects processor.
 The Lexicon MPX1 multi processor technology gives you multi-effects the way you expect them to work with instant access to individual effects, and the ability to run uncompromised stereo reverb at all times.

-In addition to the superb sonic quality you expect from Lexicon, the Lexicon MPX1 gives you easy, top level control over even the most complex functions, and visual feedback to let you know exactly where you are and what features are available at all times.
+In addition to the superb sonic quality you expect from Lexicon, the Lexicon MPX1 gives you easy, top-level control over even the most complex functions, and visual feedback to let you know exactly where you are and what features are available at all times.

 Six primary effect types: Pitch, Chorus, EQ, Modulation, Delay and Reverb give you push button access to an arsenal of 57 effects.
 200 presets make maximum use of these effects in combination – using as many as 4 stereo effects in addition to uncompromised stereo reverb.

-The preset library is organized under database control to allow you to quickly find programs designed for specific sources such as Guitar, Vocals or Live Performance, or to find all of the programs using certain effects such as Pitch or EQ.
+The preset library is organised under database control to allow you to quickly find programs designed for specific sources such as Guitar, Vocals or Live Performance, or to find all of the programs using certain effects such as Pitch or EQ.
 Be sure to experiment with all 200 presets to get a feel for the full range of Lexicon MPX1 capabilities.

 Visual feedback is available every step of the way when you’re using the Lexicon MPX1, with lighted buttons indicating the state of the unit and alerting you to extra features available from the front panel.
 A large numeric display shows program (and patch) numbers.
 A second alphanumeric display shows you program and parameter names and settings.